Geology of Italy: Cenozoic (66 million years ago-present)

-In the Eocene, the Apennine orogeny started evolving independently from the Alps as a result of a new west-dipping subduction and continental collision between Corsica-Sardinia block and Adria microplate.
+In the Eocene, the Apennine orogeny started evolving independently from the Alps as a result of a new west-dipping subduction and continental collision between the Corsica-Sardinia block and the Greater Adria microplate.
 Following the eastward migrating subduction zone, sediments of the Adriatic margin and Ionian Basin accreted onto the Apennine area as a tectonic nappe stacking from the west.

-As the Adria microplate migrated to the northeast with an anti-clockwise rotation, Apennine foredeeps migrated to the east with continued flysch deposition in younging basins from west to east (Macigno, Cervarola, Marnoso-Arenacea...).
+As the Adria microplate migrated to the northeast with an anti-clockwise rotation, Apennine foredeeps migrated to the east with continued flysch deposition in younging basins from west to east (the Macigno Formation, the Cervarola Unit, the Marnoso-arenacea Formation and others).

-In the Northern Apennines, the Liguride units (oceanic sediments and ophiolites) were deformed and later (Oligo-Miocene) thrusted upon Tuscan and Umbria-Marche Units (passive margin pelagic basins).
-In Central-Southern Italy, carbonate platforms (Lazio-Abruzzi, Apulia...) persisted alongside turbiditic basins (Lagonegro...) up until late Miocene.
+In the Northern Apennines, the Liguride units (oceanic sediments and ophiolites) were deformed and later (during the Oligo-Miocene) thrusted upon the Tuscan and Umbria-Marche Units (passive margin pelagic basins).
+In Central-Southern Italy, carbonate platforms (the Latium-Abruzzi, the Apulia and others) persisted alongside turbiditic basins (such as the Lagonegro) up until the late Miocene.
 In the Southern Apennines, like the Liguride Units, flysch units with ophiolite were incorporated in the orogenic arc (Cilento Flysch, Flysch Rosso and Frido Flysch).
-The deformational history of these units is recorded by the alternating shale, sandstone and conglomerate.
-In Sicily the Maghreb-related Numidian Flysch from Miocene contains quartz and arenite sands likely deposited by a river delta from Africa and overlain by the coarser Goroglione Flysch.
+The deformational history of these units is recorded by their alternating shale, sandstone and conglomerate layers.
+In Sicily the Maghreb-related Numidian Flysch from the Miocene contains quartz and arenite sands likely deposited by a river delta from Africa and overlain by the coarser Goroglione Flysch.

-During the Miocene, the ongoing uplift affected Alps as well as the Paleo-Apenninic chain and backarc to foredeep basins continued developing.
-In the Southern Alps, Gonfolite Lombarda and Molassa Bellunese flysch started filling the Po basin.
+During the Miocene, the ongoing uplift affected the Alps as well as the Paleo-Apenninic chain, and backarc to foredeep basins continued developing.
+In the Southern Alps, the Gonfolite Lombarda Group and the Molassa Bellunese started filling the Po basin.
 Around the Apennines and Sicily, late Miocene evaporites were left by the Messinian salinity crisis (for example, Gessosso-Solfifera Formation).

-The opening of backarc basins like the Thyrrenian Sea caused the Calabro-Peloritan block to be separated from Sardinia, moving further south-east and finally included in the southern apenninic arc.

-Uplift continues today and since the Pleistocene, Calabrian sedimentary rocks have uplifted more than 1 km.
+The opening of back-arc basins such as the Thyrrenian Sea caused the Calabro-Peloritan block to be separated from Sardinia, moving further south-east and finally being included in the southern apenninic arc.
+Uplift continues today – since the Pleistocene, Calabrian sedimentary rocks have uplifted more than 1 km.

-Pliocene-Quaternary volcanism in Italy occurred with the onset of extensional tectonics of backarc basins like the Tyrrhenian Sea: seamounts and island arc volcanism developed as well as on-land magmatism in Tuscany, Lazio and Campania, often aligned with NE-SW trend followed by the main normal faults of the Apenninic chain.
-For example, the islands of Elba is an exhumed granitic batholith over thinned continental crust, while Stromboli is a stratovolcano originated atop newly formed oceanic crust.
-The most recent volcanic island is Ferdinandea near Sicily, once emerged with the 1891 offshore eruption but quickly eroded below the water, remaining as the Graham Bank.
-Historically active volcanoes are sometimes very explosive like Vesuvius, while others like Mount Etna tend toward less explosive basaltic eruptions.
+Pliocene-Quaternary volcanism in Italy occurred with the onset of extensional tectonics of back-arc basins such as the Tyrrhenian Sea: seamount and island arc volcanism developed as well as on-land magmatism in Tuscany, Lazio and Campania, often aligned trending northeast-southwest, followed by the main normal faults of the Apenninic chain.
+For example, the island of Elba is an exhumed granitic batholith over thinned continental crust, while Stromboli is a stratovolcano originating atop newly formed oceanic crust.
+The most recent volcanic island is Ferdinandea near Sicily, that emerged with an 1831 offshore eruption but quickly eroded below the water, remaining as the Graham Bank.
+Historically active volcanoes are sometimes very explosive, for example Vesuvius, while others such as Mount Etna tend toward less explosive basaltic eruptions.